Bienvenidos To Spanish honors 3/ dual credit

 Any student caught cheating on an exam or copying homework answers from another student will receive a 0 for that grade.
 Students may also be subject to an office referral.

 I am looking forward to working with you to ensure that we have a successful year.
-Don't hesitate to contact me if you have any questions or need further information or assistance.
+Please contact me if you have any questions or need further information or assistance.

 Mrs. Patricia Baroody

-The goal for this course Spanish 2312.790 is for my students to be able to engage in real-world communication, to be able to speak and write using correct grammatical forms and expanded vocabulary, understand and produce paragraphs and strings of paragraphs, and demonstrate an understanding and appreciation of the Spanish Culture.
+The goal for this Spanish course 2312.790 is for my students to be able to engage in real-world communication, speak and write using correct grammatical forms and expanded vocabulary, understand and produce paragraphs and strings of paragraphs, and demonstrate an understanding and appreciation of the Spanish Culture.